-(1) We have also agreed to reimburse the representative of the underwriters for certain expenses, and to provide the representative of the underwriters a non-accountable expense allowance equal to 1% of the gross proceeds of this offering.
+(1) We have also agreed to issue to the representative of the underwriters, or its designees, warrants to purchase 5.0% of the total number of common shares sold in this offering, to reimburse the representative of the underwriters for certain expenses, and to provide the representative of the underwriters a non-accountable expense allowance equal to 1% of the gross proceeds of this offering.
+The registration statement of which this prospectus forms a part also registers the issuance of the common shares issuable upon exercise of the representative's warrants.
 See "Underwriting" beginning on page 160 for additional information regarding the compensation arrangements between us and the underwriters of this offering.